ChristosTh/CBL-Assignment---Poker-Game/README.md

 2. Get in the directory and open the folder in a programming environment or a text editor with Java SDK (e.g. VS Code)
 3. Run the Poker.java program
 4. Please read the rules before setting up the game!
+5. After reading the rules and set up the game, then you have to always call to play because you have to match the big blind.

 ---